 When marital or family disputes go beyond a simple argument and a spouse or family member loses control, a verbal disagreement can become physical.
 With emotions running high, especially if someone has been hurt and the police are involved and an arrest is made, that’s only the beginning of trouble.
 What might have been resolved without violence becomes a criminal matter with consequences that could ruin families and lives.

 At Belén Law Firm, the founder, attorney Belen Olmedo Guerra, knows how quickly domestic arguments can escalate when tempers flare, emotions explode, and people react irrationally.
-When physical injuries occur between family members and a person is charged with domestic assault, the consequences they face, if convicted, may be severe, especially when crossed with sex crimes charges.
+When physical injuries occur between family members and a person is charged with domestic assault, the consequences they face, if convicted, may be severe, especially when crossed with Arizona sex crimes charges.

 Defense Strategies for Domestic Violence Cases

 Unlike many other types of assault cases, Arizona prosecutors are usually unwilling to withdraw or dismiss charges upon a victim’s request.
 Therefore, since a domestic violence case is likely to proceed through the courts, an effective defense strategy is critical.

 A successful defense may include the following factors: